Why is my Potted Rosemary Drying Out?

 Over Watering Rosemary in Pots

-Pots do have favourable drainage conditions that are recreate the drainage conditions of the hillsides where rosemary thrives in Southern France.
+Pots do have favourable drainage conditions that recreate the drainage conditions of the hillsides where rosemary thrives in Southern France.

-However it is important to plant rosemary in a pot that is roughly 12-16 inches across as smaller pots heat up too quickly in the blazing sunshine and they can dry out too quickly for the roots to uptake the water effectively.
+However, it is important to plant rosemary in a pot that is roughly 12-16 inches across as smaller pots heat up too quickly in the blazing sunshine and they can dry out too quickly for the roots to uptake the water effectively.

-If the newer growth of the rosemary is drooping then this is a sign that it may not have enough water but this only tends to happen to to rosemary in small pots or houseplants that have been completely neglected rather then pots that are outdoors.
+If the newer growth of the rosemary is drooping then this is a sign that it may not have enough water but this only tends to happen to to rosemary in small pots or houseplants that have been completely neglected rather than pots that are outdoors.

 Use a Well Draining Potting Mix for Rosemary